abhishekyana/Robotic-hand/README.md

 1. Run the Python code `python speech2command.py`
 1. Say the commands and enjoy watching your robot hand in live.

-Thank you so much
+Thank you so much<br>
-Please feel free to fork and provide feedback,
+Please feel free to fork and provide feedback,<br>
 Love Open Source